Voltyggs/Imran-s-lil-macropad/README.md

 # Imran-s-lil-macropad

 Hiya!
-i'm Imran Ahhmed, and this is my Hack/MacroPad submission for the blueprint program
+i'm Imran Ahmed, and this is my Hack/MacroPad submission for the blueprint program

 here, I made a macropad with the SEEED XIAO RP3040 DIP as the microcontroller, 2 MINI-LEDs, 7 Cherry MX switches n keycaps, and a EC11 rotary encoder switch.